Tyre Pollution NZ 2025: The Hidden Emissions From Every Km You Drive

 Here's the uncomfortable truth: even if every car in NZ became electric tomorrow, tyre wear would still exist — because it's created by contact, not combustion.

-Those numbers come from a 2024 NZ discussion paper estimating annual tyre tread wear using vehicle travel statistics and emission factors from international studies.
-The authors highlight that uncertainty is high, and NZ-specific emission factor measurements are needed (because our road surfaces, climate, terrain, and fleet mix differ from overseas datasets).
+Those numbers come from a 2024 Unitec ePress discussion paper by Dr. Roman Kudin and co-authors, estimating annual tyre tread wear using NZ vehicle travel statistics and emission factors.
+The researchers highlight that uncertainty remains, and further NZ-specific emission factor measurements are needed — because our road surfaces, climate, terrain, and fleet mix differ from overseas datasets.

 The Physics: Why Tyres Shed Particles